profile pic (2)

 Moving Forward

-If you are struggling to generate enough warm, pre-qualified leads, sales enquiries and new customers, you have three choices.
+If you are struggling to generate enough warm, pre-qualified enquiries and new customers, you have three choices:

-1. If you have more time than money, learn marketing and lead generation (like I did).
-Test, iterate, and build your own system.
+1. If you have more time than money, you can learn marketing and build your own system.

-2. If you have more money than time, hire or work with someone you trust who already knows how to build what you want.
+2. If you have more money than time, you can hire someone you trust who already knows how to build it properly.

-3. Finally, you could choose to do nothing and hope things improve on their own, although they rarely do.
+3. Or you can continue doing what you are doing and hope things improve on their own, although they rarely do.

-If you would like to know whether I can help you, you can start by watching the introduction video on my homepage.
+If you would like to see whether I can help, the best next step is to watch the introduction video on my homepage.

-Thank you for taking the time to read this deeper look into my journey.
-I hope my experience helps you avoid the pain I went through and gives you the clarity and confidence to grow your business.
+Thank you for taking the time to read this.
+I hope my experience helps you avoid the mistakes I made and gives you a clearer path forward.

 Scott Western